 - G4 (Leadership and Internationalization): The ability to lead, motivate, and interact with national and international peers in their professional activities.

 - F1 (Comprehensive Problem Solving): The ability to define, model, and analyze composite engineering problems in simulation and visualization, including selecting relevant models and methods, and analyze, build, and evaluate solutions independently and critically, in relation to both technical and non-technical factors.

 - F2 (Comprehensive and interdisciplinary): The ability to develop comprehensive solutions to simulation and visualization problems, including being able to develop solutions in an interdisciplinary context, and carry out an independent, limited engineering research or development project in simulation and visualization under supervision.

-- F5 - The candidates are able to work independently with a research project, which implies finding a research question / hypothesis, using relevant scientific theory and methods, setting up and conducting an experiment, and analysing the results.
+- F3 (Ability to define and conduct research): The ability to work independently with research projects, which implies defining research questions/hypotheses using relevant scientific theory and methods; setting up and conducting experiments; and analyzing and communicating results.